Skip to Main Content

 Here are some tips to help you get the best rate on your savings.

-The first step to get the best annual percentage yield (APY) is to understand what’s considered competitive in the current interest rate environment.
-The best savings accounts today pay around 5 percent APY.
-Meanwhile, the national average is 0.58 percent APY, and many big banks continue to offer rates that are much lower.
+The first step to getting the best annual percentage yield (APY) is to understand what’s considered competitive in the current interest rate environment.
+The best savings accounts today pay above four percent APY, but the national average is significantly less.
+Interest rates on savings accounts are generally variable, which means your rate can decrease or increase.

-Compare rates at multiple brick-and-mortar banks, online-only banks and credit unions.
+Compare rates at multiple brick-and-mortar banks and online-only banks.
 Online banks tend to pay higher rates than traditional banks.
+Credit unions are another option for exploring the potential for higher rates.

-While big banks typically don’t pay high rates, they can offer additional perks for loyalty rewards, such as for using other bank services or keeping a high balance across accounts at the bank.
+While big banks typically don’t pay high rates, they can offer additional benefits, such as branch availability.

 2. Compare high-yield savings accounts online

 Doing a more targeted search comparing high-yield savings accounts is an easy way to find the best APYs.
 Most of these accounts are from online banks (though not all of them), so make sure you’re comfortable banking online.
-Online banks are just as safe as regular banks.
+Online banks are just as safe as regular banks as long as the bank is insured by the Federal Deposit Insurance Corp.
+(FDIC).

 When comparing accounts, look for features and associated fees.
 Much of the important information about the account can be found in fee schedules and disclosures.
 Some things to look out for include: